Malmactor/malrio/docs/proposal.md

  - A: Determine difficulty of the map, with average score of the actor

 #### For Training
- - First, actor and generator will be seperately in a supervised fasion.
+ - First, actor and generator are trained seperately in a supervised fasion.
- - Later, actor and generator can be trained in turn against each other to achieve the best result.<br>
+ - Later, actor and generator are trained in turn against each other to achieve the best result.<br>

 ### Evaluation Plan
 TODO